sci-visus/openvisuspy/examples/chess/ReadMe.md

 ```
 conda install ipykernel
 python -m ipykernel install --user --name my-env --display-name "my-env" and

-# so that the terminal is configured properly
-source examples/chess/setup.sh

 # then just `Reload` in Visual Code, it should detect the `my-env` conda environment now
 ```